algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 ### Description of the system's functionalities

-**The system will allow users to:**
+- **The system will allow users to**

   - View and manage tank inventory, including tank size and contents
   - Generate production plans based on wine blend formulas and tank inventory
   - Track wine production and blending process in real-time
   - Generate reports on production data and inventory levels

-**Tank Management Functionality:**
+- **Tank Management Functionality**

   - Add and remove tanks from the system
   - Assign tanks to specific wine types or blends
   - View tank inventory and contents
   - Set tank capacity and volume thresholds for notifications

-**Production Planning Functionality:**
+- **Production Planning Functionality**

   - Create production plans based on wine blend formulas and inventory levels
   - Set target production quantity and dates
   - Allocate tanks and volumes to the production plan
   - Generate and assign work orders to workers for wine blending and production

-**Production Monitoring Functionality:**
+- **Production Monitoring Functionality**

   - Track wine production and blending process in real-time
   - Set alerts for out-of-range values

-**Reporting Functionality:**
+- **Reporting Functionality**

   - Generate production reports based on selected parameters
   - View inventory reports and trends over time
   - Track production costs and margins
   - Analyze production data to optimize processes and identify areas for improvement

 ### System use cases